stepankarslyan/nodejs/README.md

 nodejs for phonegap

+Remove comments of code review when it's done

 !!!
 DON'T FORGET TO DO THIS !!!
 !!!
 DON'T COMMIT GENERATED CODE, USE .gitignore TO HELP !!!